Drunkards Behaving in Riotous or Disorderly Manner

 - Can they prove you were acting in a disorderly way?

-The maximum penalty for this offence is a fine of 10 penalty units or imprisonment for two months.
+The maximum penalty for Drunkards Behaving in Riotous or Disorderly Manner (s16 of the Summary Offences Act) is a fine of 10 penalty units or imprisonment for two months.

 Drunkards behaving in riotous or disorderly manner is the sort of charge regularly heard in the Magistrates’ Court.